netgen/NovaeZ2FABundle/README.md

 scheb_two_factor:

     backup_codes:
-        enabled: '%nova_ez2fa.backup_codes.enabled%' # Reading the value from the nova_ez2fa.backup_codes.enabled value in parameters section
+        enabled: '%netgen_ibexa2fa.backup_codes.enabled%' # Reading the value from the nova_ez2fa.backup_codes.enabled value in parameters section
-        manager: Novactive\Bundle\eZ2FABundle\Core\BackupCodeManager # This should either remain or be replaced with another one developed for that purpose
+        manager: Netgen\Bundle\Ibexa2FABundle\Core\BackupCodeManager # This should either remain or be replaced with another one developed for that purpose

     google:
         enabled: true
-        server_name: Local Ez Server                # Server name used in QR code
+        server_name: Local Ibexa Server                # Server name used in QR code
-        issuer: EzIssuer                            # Issuer name used in QR code
+        issuer: IbexaIssuer                            # Issuer name used in QR code
         digits: 6                                   # Number of digits in authentication code
         window: 1                                   # How many codes before/after the current one would be accepted as valid
-        template: "@ezdesign/2fa/auth.html.twig"    # Template for the 2FA login page
+        template: "@ibexadesign/2fa/auth.html.twig"    # Template for the 2FA login page

     # TOTP Authenticator config
     totp: